Do you want to understand what email deliverability really is and how you can improve it?

 Here’s a simple breakdown of the difference:

 - Email Delivery is whether or not your email was received by the recipient’s mailbox.
-Things that impact the delivery rates include email list quality, bounce rates, etc.
+Things that impact the delivery rate include email list quality, bounce rates, etc.

-- Email Deliverability is where your email goes once it’s been accepted by the recipient’s inbox servers.
+- Email Deliverability refers to inbox placement or whether your emails are landing in the inbox folder of your recipient.
 An email that gets delivered but ends up in a spam folder is a deliverability issue.

 To summarize the difference on a very basic level, we could say: